 Using data from purchase accounting as comparables for profit-split valuation is a new approach.
-Now, it would be interesting to see how such data compare to the earlier attempts to verify the validity of the classic profitsplit method.
-The following analysis is based on data taken from the MARKABLES database.18 The profitsplit for the sum of licensable intangibles was analyzed as percent of enterprise value.
-Licensable intangibles were defined as identifiable intangibles not including such intangibles that are typically not licensable (e.g., customer relations, customer contracts, or backlog).
+Now, it would be interesting to see how such data compare to the earlier attempts to verify the validity of the classic profit-split method.
+The following analysis is based on data taken from the MARKABLES database.
+19 The profit-split for the sum of licensable intangibles was analyzed as a percent of enterprise value.
+Licensable intangibles were defined as identifiable intangibles not including such intangibles that are typically not licensable (for example customer relations, customer contracts or backlog).
 The findings are illustrated in Exhibit 5.